 A team must have more than one member to form a RoboCupJunior team to participate in the International event.
 A team member(s) and/or robot(s) cannot be shared between teams.
-Maximum team size is 5 members for RoboCupJunior 2017.

 Each team member needs to carry a technical role.